vechain-community/awesome-list/README.md

 # VeChain Developer Resources

 Dev talks, libs and tricks.

-Enable new-comers to learn VeChain as a public blockchain.
+Enable new developers to learn VeChain as a public blockchain.

 ### Find People